Wearing glasses is an adjustment for anyone who’s never worn them before, but it’s particularly challenging for young children.

 We know that some children don’t enjoy eye exams and that they are apprehensive about wearing glasses.
 It can be challenging for their parents to support them and get them into the habit of wearing them to ensure that their eyesight improves.

-As such, we’ve used our experience to put together a practical guide for parents on how they can help their children to love their new eyewear.
+As such, we’ve used our experience to put together a practical guide for parents to help their children love their new eyewear.

 Talk To Your Child

-The first stage in the process is to speak with your child and find out what it is that’s concerning them about wearing glasses.
+The first stage in the process is to speak with your child and find out what it concerns them about wearing glasses.